adamcath/haute-codeture/haute-codeture.md

 Ah, style.
 The topic of innumerable water-cooler conversations, religious wars, and Linus asshole-tearings.
 In my corner of the industry, we seem to have gotten surprisingly mature about the topic.
-People use standard style guides (like Google's), respect the style of the codebase they're working in, defer to project leaders.
+People use standard style guides (like Google's), respect the style of the codebase they're working in, and defer to project leaders.

 This is great progress, but I still find myself making the same comments in code